QuokkaStake/cosmos-node-exporter/README.md

 ![Latest release](https://img.shields.io/github/v/release/QuokkaStake/cosmos-node-exporter)
 [![Actions Status](https://github.com/QuokkaStake/cosmos-node-exporter/workflows/test/badge.svg)](https://github.com/QuokkaStake/cosmos-node-exporter/actions)

-cosmos-node-exporter is a Prometheus scraper that scrapes some data to monitor your node, specifically you can set up alerting if:
+cosmos-node-exporter is a Prometheus scraper that scrapes some data to monitor your node.
+It exposes the following metrics:
+- node status (voting power, whether the node is catching up or is stuck behind the blockchain)
+- app version (local binary, latest Github/Gitopia release and if you are running the latest version)
+- Cosmovisor metrics (version of Cosmovisor version itself)
+- upgrades metrics (time till upgrade, upgrade version, if you have a binary prepared for the upgrade)

+Specifically, if you are a validator or a node operator, you can set up alerting if:
 - your app version does not match the latest on GitHub (can be useful to be notified on new releases)
 - your voting power is 0 for a validator node
 - your node is catching up